 The general roadway cross-sections used throughout the city have not changed since being identified as part of 2016 Comprehensive Plan effort.
 To determine the exact dimensional requirements of each intersection, a traffic analysis should be conducted at the time of facility implementation.
 At a minimum, each general roadway cross-section can accommodate a separate left-turn lane.
-The right-of-way for the minor -turn lanes at the intersection with major arterial facilities, in lieu of on street parking near the intersection.
+The right-of-way for the minor Minor Collectors: Minor Residential Collector and Minor residential collector roadway illustrative is also designed to allow for left -turn lanes at the intersection with major arterial facilities, in lieu of on street parking near the intersection.